-Figure 7-4 and Figure 7-5 show one-year and ten-year changes in groundwater storage, represented by change in groundwater levels in the Mission Creek Subbasin.
+Figure 7-4 shows the one-year change in groundwater storage and Figure 7-5 shows the change in groundwater storage since WY 2008-2009.
+Both changes in storage are represented by change in groundwater levels in the Mission Creek Subbasin.
 The maps show the difference in average groundwater elevations for wells in the Mission Creek Subbasin monitored by Coachella Valley Water District (CVWD), Desert Water Agency (DWA), and Mission Springs Water District (MSWD) (collectively the Agencies).
 Hydrographs for Key Wells and well 02S04E21H001S (21H01), located adjacent to the Mission Creek GRF, are provided on the maps for context of water level trends over time.
-Cool colors (green, blue, and purple) depict increases in groundwater storage, while warm colors (yellow, orange, pink, reddish brown) depict decreases in groundwater storage.
+Cool colors (green and blue) depict increases in groundwater storage, while warm colors (yellow, orange, pink, purple, and brown) depict decreases in groundwater storage.

-Figure 7-4 depicts the change in average groundwater storage from WY 2019-2020 to WY 2020-2021 in the Mission Creek Subbasin.
-Based on the Key Wells and supplemental monitoring data from 10 additional agency wells, the change in groundwater levels observed in 19 wells monitored with data in both WY 2019-2020 and WY 2020-2021 ranged from 0.6 feet of increase near the central part of the Mission Creek Subbasin to 7.6 feet of decrease south of the Mission Creek GRF.
-The declines in water levels near the Mission Creek GRF appears to result from the decrease in recharge at the Mission Creek GRF between the two water years (see Figure 3-3 for recharge and hydrograph of well 21H01).
-Throughout the remainder of the Mission Creek Subbasin, average annual groundwater levels in the wells monitored typically indicated no more than approximately 0.5 feet of rise or 2.9 feet of decline from the previous water year.
-Overall, groundwater levels in the Mission Creek Subbasin in WY 2020-2021 are similar to those of WY 2019-2020, with an average change in groundwater levels of approximately 2.1 feet of decrease based on the 19 monitored wells representing the contouring shown on Figure 7-4
+Figure 7-4 depicts the change in average groundwater storage from WY 2020-2021 to WY 2021-2022 in the Mission Creek Subbasin.
+Based on the Key Wells and supplemental monitoring data from nine additional agency wells, the change in groundwater levels observed in 18 wells monitored with data in both WY 2020-2021 and WY 2021-2022 ranged from 0.8 feet of increase in the southeastern part of the Mission Creek Subbasin to 10.2 feet of decrease south of the Mission Creek GRF.
+The declines in water levels near the Mission Creek GRF ranging from 7.1 to 10.2 feet of decline appear to result from the decrease in recharge at the Mission Creek GRF since WY 2017-2018 (see Figure 3-3 for recharge and hydrograph of well 21H01).
+Excluding the area near the Mission Creek GRF and the area showing a slight increase in the southeast part of the Mission Creek Subbasin, average annual groundwater levels decreased slightly.
+Generally, water levels indicated declines ranging from 0.2 to 3.2 feet from the previous water year.
+Overall, groundwater levels in the Mission Creek Subbasin in WY 2021-2022 show a slight average decrease of approximately 2.4 feet compared to WY 2020-2021 based on the 18 monitored wells representing the contouring shown on Figure 7-4.